GPS drawing

-GPS Drawing, also known as GPS Art, is a method of drawing where an artist uses a Global Positioning System (GPS) device and follows a pre-planned route to create a large-scale picture or pattern.
+GPS drawing, also known as GPS art, is a method of drawing where an artist uses a Global Positioning System (GPS) device and follows a pre-planned route to create a large-scale picture or pattern.
 The .GPX data file recorded during the drawing process is then visualised, usually overlaying it as a line on a map of the area.
 Artists usually run or cycle the route—while cars, vans, boats and aeroplanes are utilized to create larger pieces.

 The first known GPS drawing was made by Reid Stowe in 1999.
 "Voyage of the Turtle" is an ocean sized drawing with a 5,500 mile circumference in the Atlantic made using a sailboat.
 The GPS data was recorded in logbooks and was therefore very low resolution.

 In 2000, after the US Military GPS satellite signals were opened up to the public, artists Jeremy Wood and Hugh Pryor were able to use a newly available GPS tracker to record their movements.
 To display their drawings Hugh Pryor wrote a computer program which convented the GPX data into a single line to be shown on screen or to be turned into an image file.
 With these tools in place GPS drawing as distinct artform was able to develop.

 Planning

-GPS artists can spend many hours finding a certain image or text hidden in a map or can sometimes simply see an existing image in a map due to Pareidolia.
+GPS artists can spend many hours finding a certain image or text hidden in a map or can sometimes simply see an existing image in a map due to pareidolia.
 In many cities and towns the road layout and landscape restricts the routes available so artists have to find creative ways to show their pictures or characters.
-In cities where there is a strong grid pattern an 8-bit style or pixelated images can be created of almost any object or shape.
+In cities where there is a strong grid pattern 8-bit-style or pixelated images can be created of almost any object or shape.
 Many artists will create paper or digital maps of their route to follow on their journey.

+Several websites have arisen (including RouteDoodle.com, GPSArtify.com and RouteSketcher.com) to aid in the planning process.

 Artistic style

-There are many approaches to GPS Drawing which an artist can choose depending or their means of travel and the landscape around them.
+There are many approaches to GPS drawing which an artist can choose depending on their means of travel and the landscape around them.

 Roads, trails, and paths only

-This style uses only pre existing roads, paths, trails, etc. which can make it more challenging to find a route and plan the artwork.
-On the other hand following these paths makes navigation during the journey much easier and the artwork is more likely to reflect the original plan.
+One style uses only pre-existing roads, paths, trails, etc. This can make it more challenging to find a route and plan the artwork.
+Working on pre-existing routes can make navigation easier, and the artwork is more likely to reflect the original plan.
 This is how the majority of GPS drawings are made.